 NDTV: Circuits in the brain?
 Wow.

-Kunal Ghosh: Exactly.
-Circuits malfunctioning and giving rise to the symptoms.
+Kunal Ghosh: Brain circuits, how they malfunctioning and giving rise to the symptoms.
 And the hope here is that if we can understand how the circuits malfunction, we might be able to develop much better treatments that re-tune the circuit, in some ways analogous to controlling blood pressure.
 If we can control blood pressure, the person can lead a long healthy life, hopefully, not succumb to cardiovascular diseases.

 NDTV: So you can do a similar kind of thing with different aspects of the brain?